Permanent survey marks are important reference marks, so you must not disturb, destroy or remove them. Find out more below.

 Copies of original survey field records can be obtained from the SCDB manager.
 Email CadastralAdminDataHelp@resources.qld.gov.au.

 Submitting survey mark information

-Details of new permanent marks must be provided to the Department of Resources on 1 of the following forms:
+Details of new permanent marks must be provided to the Department of Resources on the following form:

 For information on how to prepare and lodge permanent survey mark plans, read: